hidecode221b/Radia_MPW/README.md

 ## Features
 - The number of poles can be varied either in even or odd.
 - Magnetic field can be plotted in the vector field based on PyVISTA.
-- Magnet geometry can be plotted by PyVISTA from VTK file.
+- Magnet geometry can be displayed by PyVISTA from VTK file.
 -

 ## Environment